jonnonz1/nz-statute-book/acts/public/2004/income-tax-act-2004.md

   - **dividend withholding payment credit** means the amount attached to a dividend under section MG 6 (Company may attach dividend withholding payment credit to dividend)
   - **dividend withholding payment deduction** means the deduction that section NH 1 (Liability to make deduction in respect of foreign withholding payment dividend) requires to be made for a foreign withholding payment dividend paid to a company
   - **dividend withholding payment penalty tax** means tax payable under section 140C of the Tax Administration Act 1994
-  - **dividend withholding payment ratio** means an amount calculated using the formula—where— (a) is the amount of any dividend withholding payment credit attached to a dividend (the amount is zero if no such credit is attached)
+  - **dividend withholding payment ratio** means an amount calculated using the formula— where— (a) is the amount of any dividend withholding payment credit attached to a dividend (the amount is zero if no such credit is attached)
     (b) is the amount of the dividend paid (exclusive of any imputation credit or dividend withholding payment credit)
   - **dividend withholding payment rules** means—